Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Introduction

-that we call the modified Jacobi Identity.
-In the case of Yang-Mills theory, this reproduces the two colour-ordered amplitudes and the Jacobi Identity for the structure constant $\fA_{[abc]}$.
+These are not independent since $\mA^{(d-4)}_{st}=\frac{u}{t}\mA^{(d-4)}_{us}=\frac{u}{s}\mA^{(d-4)}_{tu}$.
+As we will show in the main text, this reflects the existence of a Jacobi identity, which implies the existence of two color-ordered amplitudes and the BCJ amplitude relations for non-holomorphic higher-spin amplitudes.
 When the conditions \eqref{conditionIntro} are satisfied only for $k=3$, and we have $D=d-6$, gravity-like (GR-like) amplitudes are allowed and are given by

 with $k_{stu}=k_s=k_t=k_u$.
 In the case of gravity, this reproduces the MHV four-point graviton amplitude.
+As we will show in the main text, GR-like amplitudes can be obtained through a ``double copy'' construction from YM-like ones.